Significantly Enhanced RYS Standards as Result of Community-Led Process > Enhanced Lead Trainer Requirements

 Available in: العربية

 The conversation around what qualified yoga teachers to lead teacher training programs was one of the eight topics explored in-depth via the working groups, resulting in the Teacher Trainer Qualifications working group paper.
 While these elevated requirements of Lead Trainers might be challenging for some members individually, collectively these changes answer the call from the yoga community to ensure that experienced yoga teachers are training the next generation of yoga teachers, which promotes consistency, quality, and safety in training, teaching, and delivering yoga throughout our communities.

-In effort to ensure that those new to yoga teaching will be guided and supported by teachers who have a deep familiarity with yoga’s full breadth and depth. beginning in February 2022, all Lead Trainers of any RYS 200 must hold the E-RYT 500 credential and teach at least 150 of the minimally-required 200 hours of the foundational teacher training program.
+In effort to ensure that those new to yoga teaching will be guided and supported by teachers who have a deep familiarity with yoga’s full breadth and depth.
+Beginning in February 2022, RYS 200 Lead Trainers must hold the E-RYT 500 credential and teach at least 150 of the minimally-required 200 hours of the foundational teacher training program.

 Enhanced Lead Trainer Requirements for New RYS 200 Standards.
 View full size.